-Wondering what former Fordham physics and engineering physics are doing after they graduate?
+Wondering what former Fordham physics and engineering physics students are doing after they graduate?
 Below we will spotlight our graduates and their various career/school paths after leaving Rose Hill!

 If you are interested in being added to our list below, please email Christopher Aubin with your information (specific degree, graduation year, and anything you wish to share with us).
-Also, some of our alumni have been happy to share their contact info if you wish to get in touch with them about their experiences, so click on their names to get in touch!
+Also, many of our alumni have been happy to share their contact info if you wish to get in touch with them about their experiences, so click on their names to get in touch!

 I am currently pursuing my Masters in Cybersecurity through Fordham's GSAS.
 I have published in several journals and conferences pertaining to cryptography on low-resource devices, novel blockchain applications, and biometric machine learning fusion.
 Additionally, I teach Physics I and II lab in the department.
 My goal is to pursue a Ph.D. in Computer Science.